Radiation Forces and Torques on Janus Cylinders: Results and discussion

-Figures~\ref{fig:SW}(a) and \ref{fig:SW}(b) show the normalized total electric field distributions for a TM\textsuperscript{z}-polarized plane wave incident on the metallo-dielectric Janus cylinder at two interface orientations, $\phi_0 = 0$ and $-\pi / 4$, computed using LBM.
+Figures~\ref{fig:SW}(a) and \ref{fig:SW}(b) show the normalized total electric field distributions for a TM$^z$-polarized plane wave incident on a metallo-dielectric Janus cylinder for two interface orientations, $\phi_0 = 0$ and $\phi_0 = -\pi/4$, computed using LBM.
 In both cases, the dielectric half has $\varepsilon_{r_1} = 5$.
-The scattering width for these two interface orientations are also calculated, but for three dielectric constant values, $\varepsilon_{r_1} = 1, 2,$ and $5$.
-The results are presented in Figures~\ref{fig:SW}(c-e).

-For metallo-dielectirc Janus cylinders it is possible to make analytical progress and derive analytical expressions for scattering width, radiation forces, and torque as we illustrate below.
-These results can then be compared with the results obtained from LBM.
+The field distributions clearly demonstrate the asymmetry introduced by the Janus configuration, which leads to orientation-dependent scattering patterns.

+The corresponding far-field scattering intensity $|S(\phi)|^2$ is shown in Figs.~\ref{fig:SW}(c--e) for three dielectric constants, $\varepsilon_{r_1} = 1, 2,$ and $5$.
+For each case, results are presented for $\phi_0 = 0$ and $\phi_0 = -\pi/4$.
+The analytical solutions (solid lines) and LBM results (dashed lines) are in excellent agreement, with the two curves being nearly indistinguishable over most scattering angles.
+This confirms the ability of the LBM to accurately capture the angular distribution of the scattered field for metallo-dielectric Janus cylinders.

+To quantify the agreement, the relative error between the LBM and analytical results is shown in Figs.~\ref{fig:SW}(f–-h).
+The error is generally below $5\%$ across most scattering angles, as indicated by the horizontal reference line.
+Higher deviations are observed in localized angular regions where the scattering intensity exhibits sharp variations.
+These discrepancies arise primarily from the strong angular gradients in the scattered field, where small phase differences between the numerical and analytical solutions can lead to amplified relative errors.
+Additionally, the present formulation neglects material absorption, which would otherwise smooth these sharp features, and the staircase approximation used to represent the circular cylinder on the Cartesian lattice introduces additional geometric discretization errors.
+Despite these effects, the overall agreement between LBM and analytical results remains excellent, validating the LBM implementation for far-field scattering calculations on metallo-dielectric Janus cylinders.

-In order to proceed, we first compute the coefficients $B_m$ and $D_m$ presented in section~\ref{sec:theory}.
-The total electric field at the surface of the metallo-dielectric Janus cylinder ($r = a$) is denoted by $E_z^{\text{tot}}$, with $E_z^{\text{tot}} = 0$ for $\pi \le \phi \le 2\pi$.
+For metallo-dielectric Janus cylinders, analytical expressions for the scattered field can be obtained by solving for the coefficients $B_m$ and $D_m$ introduced in Section~\ref{sec:theory}.
+The total electric field at the cylinder surface ($r = a$), denoted by $E_z^{\text{tot}}$, satisfies $E_z^{\text{tot}} = 0$ over the PEC half.
 This field is obtained by summing Eqs.~\eqref{eq: incident field} and \eqref{eq: scattered field}, equating the result to $E_z^{\text{tot}}$, and applying orthogonality conditions to yield:

-The unknown $E_z^{\text{tot}}$ is determined from an integral equation obtained by applying the continuity boundary condition \cite{hurd1975diffraction}:
+The unknown surface field $E_z^{\text{tot}}$ is obtained by solving the integral equation derived from the continuity boundary condition \cite{hurd1975diffraction}:

-where the kernel $K (\phi, \phi')$ and forcing term $F (\phi)$ are given by:
+where the kernel $K (\phi, \phi')$ and forcing term $Y (\phi)$ are given by: